khirakawa/khirakawa.github.com/_posts/2013-03-10-water-me-please.md

 	<figcaption>The resistors are wrapped around the GND wire to make it more probe-like</figcaption>
 </figure>

 It works like a charm.
-The raw data readings range from 540 (when it's dry) to around 350 (when its submerged in the mug).
+The raw data readings range from 540 (when it's dry) to around 350 (when its submerged in water).
 The values don't mean anything.
 All the software cares about is when the measurement has surpassed the IM_DYING_GIVE_ME_WATER threshold.
-This value is set to around 520.
+This value is set to 520.

 ### Software